MCJack123/ArduinoADB/README.md

 3. Open Atmel FLIP or dfu-programmer and flash the `Arduino-keyboard-0.3.hex` firmware to the Arduino.
 4. Disconnect and reconnect the Arduino to the computer.

+If you want to switch the Arduino back to normal (not a keyboard), just do steps 2-4 with `Arduino-usbserial-uno.hex` instead.

 ## Usage
 The Arduino itself is Plug & Play, but do not unplug the keyboard from the Arduino.
 I cannot confirm whether the ADB port here is hot-pluggable, but assume it isn't.